Photonic Exceptional Points in Holography and QCD: EPs, photonic molecules and quark bound states

 Also, in a recent interesting work from the STAR collaboration \cite{STAR:2025njp}, using the Relativistic Heavy-Ion Collider (RHIC) and spin entanglement, QCD confinement has been probed.
 Their strange quark-antiquark pairs are initially spin-entangled and then undergo quark confinement to form $\Lambda$ hyperons.
 When the angles between the hyperon pairs increase—which, due to decoherence of the quantum system, could actually prevent the formation of exceptional points—the correlation vanishes.
 Before transitioning from quark confinement to final-state hadrons, the quark condensate contains similar numbers of virtual up $(u)$, down $(d)$, and strange $(s)$ quark pairs, leading to degeneracy and the formation of exceptional points in the system.
 Also, the quantum number here is $J^{PC} = 0^{++}$, making the spins of the pairs all parallel and keeping them in spin-triplet states, again consistent with the formation of EPs.

-The fact that they could introduce a method using the spin correlation of $\Lambda \bar{\Lambda}$ hyperon pairs and observe the degree of (de)coherence of the entangled $s\bar{s}$ pairs transitioning into hadrons—showing that entanglement entropy can probe confinement and QCD processes—again confirms our conjecture about the interplay between entanglement patterns, exceptional points in open quantum systems, and QCD.
+The fact that they could introduce a method using the spin correlation of $\Lambda \bar{\Lambda}$ hyperon pairs and observe the degree of (de)coherence of the entangled $s\bar{s}$ pairs transitioning into hadrons-showing that entanglement entropy can probe confinement and QCD processes-again confirms our conjecture about the interplay between entanglement patterns, exceptional points in open quantum systems, and QCD.
 It would then be interesting to classify EPs based on each model of confining geometries, i.e., hard-wall, soft-wall, AdS-soliton, Sakai-Sugimoto, Witten model, etc.

 Also, another specific and interesting regime of QCD is the “lasing regime.”
 The holographic dual of this regime in the AdS/QCD setup could also be constructed.
 For instance, soft-wall models with a background dilaton field and linear instability ($\text{Im}>0$), mode selection, gain saturation, and then mapping to the microring toy model could simulate such behaviors for us, including enhanced coherence or collective excitations \cite{Cao_2022}.
 The pion dynamics with chiral symmetry breaking could also describe collective behavior in lasing regimes \cite{PhysRevA.98.063837}.
 The spectral evolution of the transitions between the lasing and non-lasing regimes, which can be tracked by spectrometers, can then be compared with each other.